 Speaking English in Japan?

 One thing I found very interesting in Japan is that no matter where you are – in small towns or big cities, very few people speak English or are too shy to practice their responses with you.
 Usually they will understand you if you use simple phrases like “Shijo station” and point in the direction you intend to go, but more often than not the response will be no more than a head nod or shake, point in the right direction or a simple “yes”.
 This is not the Japanese being unhelpful or unwilling to help you, in fact they will always go out of their way to assist you if they can!

 Ahhhh, the subway.
 The inevitable mode of transport that you might love or hate, but either way, it is an unbeatable way of getting around a city.
 One thing to note about Japan is that different cities stand on different sides (i.e. in Tokyo you stick to the left but in Osaka you stick to the right).
 The best idea is to see what the locals do and go along with that.
 Another important difference in Japan is that it is considered rude to talk on your phone on the subway.
 Texting is fine, but answering a call is impolite unless the call lasts for less than 5 seconds.
 Similarly, talking loud is considered rude on the subway.

 Matcha, Matcha, Matchaaaa!

-And perhaps my favourite thing to share with others before they visit Japan is to try Green Tea (Matcha) EVERYTHING!
-Except to see green tea ice cream, parfaits, lattes, frappes, sweets, cold drinks… everything.
-Embrace it.
+And perhaps my favourite thing to share with others before they visit Japan is to try Green Tea (Matcha) everything!
+From green tea ice cream to parfaits, lattes, frappes, sweets, cold drinks… everything.
+Embrace it and try it all.